Flip the Switch on Power Struggles

 Adults feel that, when a child desires power, he wants to take some of our power.
 Because we do not want to lose control of the classroom or home, we embroil ourselves in power struggles born of our refusal to surrender our power.
 Adults need to understand that the child does not want our power.
 He merely wants some of his own.

-Much of what I learned about dealing with children who need power, I learned from a young girl named Michelle.
+Much of what I learned about dealing with children with attention deficit disorder (ADHD or ADD) and children who need power, I learned from a young girl named Michelle.
 She was a wonderful kid, but was extremely troubled, argumentative, and combative.
 She had marked difficulty with peers and would constantly challenge the authority of the adults in her life.
 She challenged every decision or direction given to her by an adult.

 I was tremendously frustrated as her teacher and sought the counsel of my mentor.
 As always, he provided me with invaluable and profound advice.
 “Rick,” he began, “you need not attend every battle to which you are invited.”